 Any time there is a hurricane or heavy rain, stay out of streams, coastal, and standing waters that are contaminated by storm water.
 These may contain bacteria, other pathogens, dangerous chemicals, or other hazards that are not visible.

-People affected by natural disasters may go through a difficult and anxious time.
+People affected by hurricanes and other natural disasters may go through a difficult and anxious time.
 Maintaining mental and emotional health is particularly important.
 For help with feelings of stress and anxiety, call The Crisis Line of Hawaii 24/7 toll-free at 1-800-753-6879 (or 808-832-3100 on Oahu).

 Recommendations for protecting children in response to natural disasters can be found at the American Academy of Pediatrics website: www.healthychildren.org/English/healthy-living/emotional-wellness/Pages/Talking-to-Children-about-Disasters.aspx.